Prince Philipp of Liechtenstein

 Prince Philipp of Liechtenstein (Philipp Erasmus Alois Ferdinand Maria Sebaldus; born 19 August 1946) is a member of the princely family of Liechtenstein.
 He is a son of the late Franz Joseph II and the younger brother of current reigning prince Hans-Adam II.

 Biography

 Prince Philipp was born in Zürich as the second son of Franz Joseph II, Prince of Liechtenstein and his wife, Countess Georgina of Wilczek.

 Prince Philipp studied history and sociology at the University of Bonn and the University of Basel.
 He has been a member of the board of directors of the LGT group since 1981, and the chairman of that organisation since 2001.

 Marriage and family

-He married Isabelle de l'Arbre de Malander (b.
-24 November 1949 in Ronse, Belgium) on 11 September 1971, daughter of Jean-Baptiste de l'Arbre de Malander and wife Guillemette Grassal.
-They have three sons and have had four grandchildren:
+He married Isabelle Fernande Ghislaine Guillemette Elisabeth de l'Arbre de Malander (b.
+24 November 1949 in Ronse, Belgium) on 11 September 1971, daughter of Jean-Baptiste André de l'Arbre de Malander and wife Guillemette Marie Grassal.

+They have three sons and four grandchildren: